-Food companies are not only faced with the challenge of dispersing gums, thickeners and other "difficult" ingredients into a liquid stream.
+Food companies are not only faced with the challenge of dispersing gums, flavors and other ingredients into a liquid stream.
 Another common and critical requirement is the need to reach a high level of solids loading in the final batch.
 Because the SLIM system combines and mixes solids and liquids simultaneously, it is able to operate at extremely high feed rates without choking.